Kunlun Fight: Kunlun Fight City Hero

 Started in 2016, a 3rd tier series of events with a mix of professional and amateur fights.

 Kunlun Fight Events

 Broadcast coverage

+Some current broadcasters include Jiangsu Television and ByteDance platforms Douyin and Xigua Video.

-Some current broadcasters include Jiangsu Television in China, Fox Sports Asia and Kix in various countries in Asia, RMC Sport 4, Fight Network and FightBox in multiple countries internationally.
-Some past broadcasters include Workpoint TV in Thailand, HKSTV in Hong Kong and Taiwan (2016), Anhui Television in China (2017) and Eurosport.
+Some past broadcasters include Fox Sports Asia and Kix in various countries in Asia, RMC Sport 4, Fight Network, FightBox in multiple countries internationally, Workpoint TV in Thailand, HKSTV in Hong Kong and Taiwan (2016), Anhui Television in China (2017) and Eurosport.
 In 2017 Kunlun Fight MMA events were broadcast monthly in China on CCTV-5.

 Rules

 Kunlun Fight mostly holds fights under kickboxing rules, but also under MMA rules.
-Some Muay Thai, Boxing and Lethwei fights have also been held on Kunlun Fight events.
+Some Kun Khmer, Muay Thai, Boxing and Lethwei fights have also been held on Kunlun Fight events.

 ◾Kickboxing rules: no clinch for survival, active clinch with knees, no throws, no elbows, a yellow card forfeits 25% of the fight purse and earns a 1-point deduction, a red card is a disqualification.